drivestudy/mermoz/src/README.md

 They are organized in three directories:
 - The *common classes*,
-- the *URL server*, which dispatch URLs to be explored,
+- the *URL server*, which dispatches URLs to be explored,
-- the *spider* which fetch and parse the pages.
+- the *spider* which fetches and parse the pages.